The clocks are turned back. The leaves are falling. The air is brisk and getting brisker.

 - Trim perennials and rose bushes.
 While you’re at it, remove any dead or diseased rose stems, and cut back spent perennials.
 Since perennials are plants that stay alive through dormant seasons, trim them about two inches above the soil and keep the roots in the ground to regrow in the spring.

 - Weed your garden bed.
 If you haven’t experienced your first frost yet, pull out any weeds and debris.
-This takes away any hiding spots for insects and diseases.
+This takes away any hiding spots for insects and diseases and will remove many potential weed seeds.

 - Add organic matter on top of your flower bed.
 This helps retain moisture and add nutrients to the soil.
 And it’s super easy to do!
 It can be as easy as sprinkling fallen leaves for your yard.
-Otherwise, use compost or peat moss.
-If you’re feeling ambitious, mix into the soil so the nutrients get to the soil faster.
+Otherwise, use a layer of compost under a layer of mulch, about an inch of each.
+If you’re feeling ambitious and want to alleviate some soil compaction, mix compost into the soil, which will also help nutrients get to the soil faster.

 - Plant spring-blooming bulbs, such as daffodils, crocus, and hyacinths.
 Even if you’ve had the first frost, you can still plant spring bulbs as long as the ground isn’t frozen.
 All you need is a spot with six hours of daily sunlight and fast-drying soil.